 Lower Elementary Montessori Guide (Ages 6 to 9): Sandra Morgan

-Sandra grew up in Utah, but having lived in Chubbuck for the past 23 years, she is happy to call Idaho her home.
+Miss Sandra grew up in Utah; however, after living in Chubbuck for the past 23 years, she is happy to call Idaho her home.
 She and her husband, Rich, have six children, all of whom have benefited from a Montessori education.
 Naturally loving and caring by nature, Sandra loves working with children and is passionate about the Montessori method as an approach to life and learning.
-She is affiliated with the North American Montessori Center, and is the qualified teacher of Pocatello Valley Montessori’s Lower Elementary program.
+She has a Montessori Lower Elementary diploma from the North American Montessori Center, and is the teacher of Pocatello Valley Montessori’s Lower Elementary program.
 She has a Bachelors Degree in Accounting from BYU.

 Outside of the classroom, Sandra’s favorite pastime is cheering on her children from the sidelines as they participate in sports and musical activities.
 She also enjoys reading, gardening, and spending time with family.
 Ms. Sandra’s newsletter is available here.